The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We go only a few hundred steps on this road towards north, until its right bend and turn right onto a climbing dirt road in the cut-line of a big pressure gas pipeline (the pipes are unter the ground, we can see only the red sign posts.
-We have to look for strongly the narrow path, which starts on the left side of the cut-line and disappears among the bushes and trees.
-We turn onto it and after two minutes we reach a dirt road in the side of Domonkos-hegy (Domonkos Hill).
+We have to look for attentively on the left side of the clear-cut that narrow path, which disappears among the bushes and trees.
+We have to turn onto it and after two minutes we reach a dirt road in the side of Domonkos-hegy (Domonkos Hill).
 We climb the ridge across big, new clear-cuts, while we have a nice panorama back, towards the Gerecse Mountain.
 Later the dirt road crosses the wide double ridge of the hill and reaches a junction of five dirt roads.
 We make a right angle turn to eastern direction and descend steeply on the other side of the hill.

 After a while we leave the forest, reach the edge of the cultivated fields and glimpse the next section of our hike.
 Three hills stand beside each other.
 The closest is the forest-covered side of the Kőszikla Hill, it is 297 meter tall.
 The rocky Hegyes-kő Hill stands on the right side of it, it is 311 meter high.
 The farthest one is the 455 meter high Nagy-Gete Hill.
 We will climb all of them on the route of the Blue Trail!
 As we walk farther, the fourth hill appears on the left side, it is the Öreg-kő Hill, our next target!